RajanMaheshwari/LocationManager/README.md

 print(placemark?.addressDictionary?.description ?? "")
 ```

-You can now get the Latitude and Longitude of a address entered as a string
+You can now get the Latitude and Longitude of an address entered as a string

 ```swift
 LocationManager.sharedInstance.getReverseGeoCodedLocation(address: yourAddress, completionHandler: { (location:CLLocation?, placemark:CLPlacemark?, error:NSError?) in